Web Scraping APIs

 On this page

-Web scraping as a service (WSaaS) is a managed, cloud-based offering that handles web data extraction for you through an API or dashboard - including the proxies, browsers, and anti-bot bypass - so you don't build and maintain scraping infrastructure yourself.
-You send a URL or request, and the service returns the data.
+Web scraping as a service (WSaaS) is a managed, cloud-based offering that handles web data extraction for you through an API or dashboard - including the proxies, browsers, and anti-bot handling - so you don't build and maintain scraping infrastructure yourself.
+In plain terms: for data you own or are permitted to access, you send the service a URL, and it sends back the page's data.
+The provider deals with all the parts that usually break - swapping IP addresses, handling bot-detection challenges, running a real browser - so you just make a request and get a result.

 Quick facts